Alaverdi monastery

 TBILISI

-Tbilisi is a whirlwind city with fast driving cars, typical big-city traffic but also an authentic city with cobblestone streets, bathhouses with dome-formed roofs (arab influence), ancient churches, old factories in Soviet-style almost turned into ruins.
-Backpackers, hippies and mondaine, luxury-seeking tourists all can find something here.
-Restaurants, café’s, eating houses are everywhere in many styles.
+Tbilisi is a whirlwind city with fast driving cars, and typical big-city traffic but also an authentic city with cobblestone streets, bathhouses with dome-formed roofs (arab influence), ancient churches, and old factories in Soviet-style almost turned into ruins.
+Backpackers, hippies, and Mondaine, luxury-seeking tourists all can find something here.
+Restaurants, cafés, eating houses are everywhere in many styles.
 These contrasts are there which makes the town worth visiting.

 MOUNTAINS

-Distances in Georgia are quite big – it takes many hours to cross Georgia also because of the mountains, not only the Caucasus, also the southern and western mountains.
-The mountain valleys are much travelled and are wonderful to visit.
-Svaneti is an ideal destination for who loves to enjoy the magic of the Caucasus.
-The mountains also habit bears, wolves and other species, and at some places one should not go alone in the mountains.
-One village in the northern edge of Kakheti was quite close to the mountains and people took their dogs in the houses at night because sometimes the bears enter the village and kill them.
+Distances in Georgia are quite big – it takes many hours to cross Georgia, also because of the mountains, not only the Caucasus, also the southern and western mountains.
+The mountain valleys are much traveled and are wonderful to visit.
+Svaneti is an ideal destination for those who love to enjoy the magic of the Caucasus.
+The mountains also habit bears, wolves, and other species, and in some places, one should not go alone in the mountains.
+One village on the northern edge of Kakheti was quite close to the mountains and people took their dogs into the houses at night because sometimes the bears entered the village and killed them.

 MUSIC IN TBILISI

-I had a fantastic experience when I met some of Georgia’s great rock musicians.
+I had a fantastic experience when meeting with some of Georgia’s great rock musicians.
 We had a jam session together and they invited me to their great concert that weekend.
 Many thanks to Misha Chekurishvili and Zura Makhniashvili!
 You are very talented musicians!
 I have a great memory of you!!

 Apart from rock-music Georgia knows an abundant richness of authentic folklore music which is often vocal and polyphone and very different in various regions of the country.

-At one winery visit I met some Russian tourists and learned that they enjoy Georgia very much.
-For them it represents a very warm and authentical country, they appreciate the great hospitality and they can speak their language because many Georgians speak Russian.
-But at the visit to Chateau Mukhrani, the cellarmaster told me in all colours how Russian tanks destroyed their vineyards during the war of 2008.
-At a few kilometers from there Russian tanks are still standing patrolling South Ossetia.
+At one winery visit, I met with some Russian tourists and learned that they enjoy Georgia very much.
+For them it represents a very warm, and authentic country, they appreciate the great hospitality and they can speak their language because many Georgians speak Russian.
+But at the visit to Chateau Mukhrani, the cellarmaster told me in all colors how Russian tanks destroyed their vineyards during the war of 2008.
+A few kilometers from there, the Russian tanks are still standing, patrolling South Ossetia.
 But are the Russians not welcome?
-Of course they are all welcome says one Georgian, just not their tanks.
-Fortunately for Georgia relations with Russia have improved and the important Russian market is again open for Georgian wines.
+Of course, they are all welcome says one Georgian, just not their tanks.
+Fortunately for Georgia, the important Russian market is again open for Georgian wines.

 All these contrasts make Georgia so exciting.
-It really is a mix of modern city-life, luxury tourism, backpackers and a countryside where nothing has changed since ages and old monasteries dating since early Middle Age.
+It is a mix of modern city life, luxury tourism, backpackers, and a countryside where nothing has changed for centuries and old monasteries dating since the early Middle Ages.

 In my next blog more about the wines from Georgia.
 Follow this blog!